gerpy/rpm-install/README.md

 Use **Obtainium** with [Obtainium-Emulation-Pack](https://github.com/RJNY/Obtainium-Emulation-Pack) to install emulators:

 - **RetroArch** (nightly)
-- **Citra MMJ** from https://github.com/weihuoya/citra/releases because I couldn't get a LCD shader with Azahar or Lime3DS
+- **Citra MMJ** from https://github.com/weihuoya/citra/releases because I couldn't get a LCD shader with Azahar or Lime3DS, and the RA cores don't offer custom layouts
-- **Dolphin**, because I couldn't get the RetroArch core to work
+- **Dolphin**, because I couldn't get the RetroArch core to work and there was is solution for a decent CRT shader (see below)
 - **MelonDS**

 ### PS2 emulation: